Cities are a big deal.

 Emerging Market Views: Within the emerging markets, which cities do you see as “winning” ones?
 The BRIC capitals or others?
 For example, does Sao Paulo have a longer way to go than Mumbai?

 EMV: As the middle class continues to grow within emerging markets, how can cities effectively meet demands for infrastructure and quality of life issues?
-For example, traffic is a major problem is many capitals across EM’s, etc.
+For example, traffic is a major problem in many capitals across emerging markets, for example.

 EMV: What is the outlook for global real estate in 2017?
 Are the prime opportunities in developed markets or emerging markets and why?